 Graphics and design copyright 2015 by J. Alan Wall.
 All rights reserved.

-his collection of TV station sign-off clips, for it
+favorites in his collection of TV station sign-offs,

-features a rarely-seen but wonderful patriotic film with
+for it features a rarely-seen but wonderful patriotic

-John Wayne narrating a poem entitled "America: You
+film with John Wayne narrating a poem entitled

-Ask Me Why I Love Her?"
-(I'm assuming that's the
+"America: You Ask Me Why I Love Her?" (it's

-logo graphic.
-The sign-on is similar to this except that
+sign-on is similar to this except that a "America

 YouTube channel, the voice for both the sign-off and sign-on